Caelanrw/MoleculeDatabase/README.md

 Each edge originating from each atom in the first molecule is compared to each edge in the second molecule.
 If the method finds an edge that exactly matches the edge in the second molecule, then a point is added, the edge is marked as counted for, and the associated atom is marked as seen.
 The edges are considered identical if the elements involved and the degree of the edge (e.g., single bond, double bond, triple bond) are the same.

-Given that our molecule database is organized as an array where each index i holds the molecules that have i atoms in them, we opted to compute the similarity score only for molecules with a number of atoms within 100 of the molecule we are searching for.
+Given that our molecule database is organized as a HashMap where the value for each key is an ArrayList of molecules that have the same number of atoms as the key, we opted to compute the similarity score only for molecules with a number of atoms within 100 of the molecule we are searching for.
 This decision stems from the anticipation that molecules with a significantly larger or smaller number of atoms will exhibit substantial differences.
 By limiting the number scope of molecules considered for similarity scoring, we optimize efficiency when there is a wide variance in the number of atoms among the molecules in our database.